-I believe that there is an artist in all of us and feel that my gifts and talents can best be used to encourage others to explore, to understand and to realize their own creative strengths and potential.
+Saymoukda believes that there is an artist in all of us and feels that her gifts and talents can best be used to encourage others to explore, to understand and to realize their own creative strengths and potential.

-I am a teaching artist because I enjoy fostering and supporting the creativity in others.
+Saymoukda is a teaching artist because she enjoys fostering and supporting the creativity in others.
 "There is a Playwright in All of Us" gives students the basic tools of playwriting and the opportunity to learn the contents of playwriting.
 Participants will learn about playwrights from all walks of life, playwriting terms, the components of a script (character, plot, scenes, dialogue, and conflict) and the processes of rewriting and rehearsal.
 For the most part, playwrights work alone on their scripts but the art of theater-making requires collaboration from a director and actors, for instance.
-As a playwright, my work is influenced by Hip Hop, science fiction, comic books, and the people in my daily life.
-I enjoy creating entire worlds through my plays using film, theater, music, literary and visual arts.
-I believe in miscombinations and firmly believe that what you would do normally, make it strange.
+As a playwright, her work is influenced by Hip Hop, science fiction, comic books, and the people in her daily life.
+She enjoys creating entire worlds through her plays using film, theater, music, literary and visual arts.
+She believes in miscombinations and firmly believes that what you would do normally, make it strange.

 Students will learn about playwrights from all walks of life, playwriting terms and the components of a script.
 Through improv and writing exercises, students are encouraged to stretch their imagination and flex their creativity.
 From their learnings, students will work collaboratively to create their very own flash play (3-5 pages).
 They will share their flash plays (colorful hand-made props included) at the end of the workshop.
 A minimum of five 2-hour sessions or ten 1-hour sessions is required.
 The workshops will culminate in a final sharing (a script-in-hand reading) in the classroom.